 I start looking for a job during the summer of the same year.

-I get a job right away in September 1998 with Logismos, the company where I have spent almost 8 years of my life.
-While I worked for Logismos I learned a lot, I tried to give my best, I lost my father—the one responsible for making me love this profession.
-I got married and I had my lovely daughter born.
+After a few experiments, I get a job right away in September 1998 with Logismos, the company where I would spend almost 8 years of my life.
+During my period at Logismos I learned a lot, I gave my best, I lost my father—the one responsible for making me love this profession—, I got married and I had my lovely daughter born.

-In May 2006, I decided to quit from Logismos and begin working as a freelancer.
+In May 2006, I decide to quit my job at Logismos and begin working as a freelancer.
 I learn first hand how difficult it is to be a freelancer.
 I keep on trying for a couple of years.

 In September 2007, I join ITS Exprert Solutions and organize their software development lifecycle and department.
 That’s my first opportunity to run the software development department of a small company the way I believe it should run.
 I introduce version control, continuous integration, and after a 6 month negotiation with leadership, remote work for my team.